After Trump tweets, data shows how pocketbooks follow politics

-Before Donald Trump was president, he was a brand - from his TV show to his clothing line to his steaks.
-Now after a surprising run to the White House, the Trump brand may have even more power, but it is also deeply connected to the divisive world of American politics.
+Before Donald Trump was president, he was a brand — from his TV show to his clothing line to his steaks.
+Now after surprising many by winning the White House, the Trump brand may have even more power, but it is also deeply connected to the divisive world of American politics.

-That means what President Trump says and does and what others say about him has impacts that go far beyond policy and politics into the world of everyday Americans lives - where they shop and eat and what they watch on TV.
+That means what Trump says and does and what others say about him has impacts that go far beyond policy and politics into the world of everyday Americans' lives — where they shop and eat and what they watch on TV.

 On Wednesday, Trump tweeted that his daughter had been "treated so unfairly" by Nordstrom after the store stopped carrying her clothing line.
 "Terrible!"
 Trump added.

 The impact?
 Nordstrom's website saw a big jump in traffic Wednesday, according to data from Connexity, an ecommerce marketing firm.
-There were about 908,000 visits to the site, compared to 709,000 the previous Wednesday, a 28% increase.
+There were about 908,000 visits to the site, compared to 709,000 the previous Wednesday, a 28 precent increase.

 And that makes sense considering Nordstrom's customer base, which skews politically liberal according to Connexity.
-People who describe themselves as "very liberal" are 40% more likely to visit Nordstrom.com than the average person.
-People who describe themselves as "very conservative" are 23% less likely to go to the site.
+People who describe themselves as "very liberal" are 40 percent more likely to visit Nordstrom.com than the average person.
+People who describe themselves as "very conservative" are 23 percent less likely to go to the site.
 The top 14 states for web traffic to the site all voted for Hillary Clinton in 2016.

 Data from Simmons Research show Nordstrom shoppers are among the most politically liberal in the country.
-Among the top 10 retailers for self-described liberals Nordstrom is number 6 and Nordstrom Rack is number 9.
+Among the top 10 retailers for self-described liberals, Nordstrom is No. 6 and Nordstrom Rack is No. 9.

 By the end of the Wednesday, the store's stock closed up 4.1%.
 In other words, Trump's bad-mouthing of Nordstorm likely only helped the retailer.

 The week before brought another example when Starbucks announced they would hire 10,000 refugees in their stores.
-The announcement came after President Trump's executive order temporarily suspending relocating refugees into the United States as well as temporarily blocking people from 7 predominantly Muslim countries.
+The announcement came after Trump's executive order temporarily suspended refugees from entering the United States and temporarily blocked people traveling to the U.S. from seven predominantly Muslim countries.

 The response?
 A group of Trump supporters have called for a boycott of the coffee chain and #BoycottStarbucks became a trending hashtag on Twitter.

 The boycott could end up having a boomerang effect if blue-leaning Starbucks drinkers turnout in greater numbers to support the company's refugee proposal.
-But the larger point of a blurring of consumer/political lines around the Trump brand is apparent even in the call for a boycott - and there is more evidence
+But the larger point of blurring consumer/political lines around the Trump brand is apparent even in the call for a boycott — and there is more evidence.

 After the tweet, traffic to the L.L.
 Bean website declined from the politically blue New England states, all of which voted for Hillary Clinton, according to data from Connexity.
 Meanwhile some of the biggest jumps in L.L.
 Bean traffic came from Texas, Florida, Mississippi and Arizona, states with populations that visit the retailer much less frequently and that voted for Trump in November.